Société pour l'aviation et ses dérivés: Blériot-SPAD

 Post-war the company became Blériot-SPAD.
 The first of its designs to be known by this name was Bécherau's monocoque SPAD S.XX biplane.
-Despite the prototype being flown in 1918, SPAD 20 deliveries didn't begin until 1920 when post war reductions and a preference for the more capable Nieuport-Delage NiD.29 limited orders to 93.
+Despite the prototype being flown in 1918, SPAD 20 deliveries did not begin until 1920 when post war reductions and a preference for the more capable Nieuport-Delage NiD.29 limited orders to 93.

 The return of peace also meant that the company had to deal with substantial liabilities under the excess profits tax of 1 July 1916.
 As modified in 1917, this imposed an 80% tax rate on "excess profits".
 With the future uncertain, SPAD was fully incorporated into the Blériot organisation in 1921, and the company effectively disappeared, although a number of Blériot types were marketed as SPADs.